rhyse302/trackrv2/README.md

 Well, to be honest, there's a lot I want to do.
 I'm not sure how much of it is feasible, but there are a few things that I need to do as opposed to what I want to do.
 Here's a few:

+- Consider removing Season 0 entirely, thus avoiding the need for workarounds and preventing it from skewing runtimes and progress bars
 - Add runtime calculations
 - Include screenshots and documentation on how to use the tool
 - Add mobile support